TadiT7/treble_experimentations_wiki/Moto-G6.md

 | Android Oreo  |  -    |
 | Android Pie   |  √    |
 | Android 10    |  ×    |
->On Oreo, you may need to use VIPER4ANDROID to fix some audio issues
+>On Oreo, you may need to use VIPER4ANDROID to fix some audio issues.

 >On Android 10, Bluetooth is extremely broken.
 Audio doesn't play, app playing audio lags and crashes, volume becomes unresponsive.
 VIPER4ANDROID ***breaks*** the OS completely (pressing OK on the lockscreen causes it to just gray out and do nothing, mobile networks are broken)
 ### Bluetooth Low Energy: